 - Underscoring that if you are “in range” with your lab result, you are doing great (We learned that it’s where we fall that has meaning, not just being in range.)

 - Stating that you should not go by what is said on the internet, such as on Stop the Thyroid Madness (STTM) or the books (in spite of the fact that it’s all based on 15 years of repeated, solid, patient reports and wisdom; can include studies to back it up on several pages; has the support of many other practitioners….etc)

 - Implying you are a “difficult patient” because you dare to state what you have learned that is contrary to what the doctor says (See Things we have learned)

 So you see, the horror movie plot has been a reality for hypothyroid patients.

 Like a few years ago.
 A couple saw the STTM book in my vehicle and struck up a conversation with me.
-She was on Synthroid; he was on Levoxyl–a former T4-only med.
+She was on Synthroid; he was on Levoxyl–both T4.
 They had each been on their T4-only treatment for 12 and 14 years respectively.
 They felt their hypo was perfectly treated and they believe in their doctors.
 So the other problems they dealt with were separate: his rising cholesterol, her depression, his fatigue, and her weight gain.
 But of course, they felt those have nothing to do with their T4-only treated hypothyroid, as some of it was their own fault, and their doctors are right…leaves aren’t really green, invisible hands make ripe apples fall, and fire doesn’t really burn.
 Gaslighting.

 - Check out the best list of hypothyroid symptoms on the net, totally based on reported patient experiences, reliable, and not culled from other cold lists to bulk it up.
 They can even occur on Synthroid or Levothyroxine, report patients over the years.